-Families plan to spend record amounts on back to school in 2021 as they prepare for a return to in-person learning, according to the annual survey released July 19 by the National Retail Federation and Prosper Insights & Analytics.
+Back-to-school spending to reach record levels as students return to schools in 2021 as they prepare for a return to in-person learning, according to the annual survey released July 19 by the National Retail Federation and Prosper Insights & Analytics.

 “The pandemic forced parents and their school-aged children to quickly adapt to virtual learning, and they did it with an incredible amount of resolve and flexibility,” NRF President and CEO Matthew Shay said in the survey.
 “We enter the new school year with plans to return to the classroom, and retailers are prepared to help Americans find and purchase whatever they need to make this transition as seamless as possible.”

 Parents with children in elementary through high school plan to spend an average of $849, topping the previous record by $59, according to the NRF.
 Total back-to-school spending is expected to reach a record $37.1 billion, up from $33.9 billion last year and an all-time high in the survey’s 18-year history.
 Total back-to-college spending is expected to reach a record $71 billion, up from $67.7 billion in 2020.

 Additionally, 43% of all back-to-class shoppers say they plan to use money they received from government stimulus to purchase items for the upcoming school year.